efabless/caravel_board/firmware_vex/nucleo/README.md

 mpremote connect list
 ```

-This should output the device name which you can edit at the top of the Makefile.
+This will verify you can see the Nucleo board through mpremote.
+The makefile
+will automatically find and set the device.

 RUNNING THE DIAGNOSTIC